PagiY/github-actions/README.md

 ```
 The above example specified which type of `pull_request` triggers the workflow.
 So whenever a `pull_request` is opened on `main` or branches on `release/**`, trigger the workflow.

+## Workflow Contexts

+Contexts offer many sources of information for our workflows.
+Some contexts include information about runs, variables, jobs, and many more.